 Remove the car from the axle stands safely, remove all dirty marks from your car, and clean your hands.

-Congratulations, you have just performed an Oil Change on a Car. by following the above procedure.
+You have just performed an Oil Change on a Car, by following the above procedure.

 Ps.
 Discard used oil responsibly, by dropping it off at your local collection center to be recycled.